 With other tasty beers like the Blood Orange Space Cowboy IPA, Boiler Gold Ale, and the Space Pilot Porter, it’s safe to say People’s Brewing Company has something for every taste bud.
-They also offer an impressive menu with tasty bar food, including a soft pretzel, flatbreads, sandwiches, salads, and a charcuterie board.
-We’re confident that People’s Brewing Company will serve you well; it’s one of the best things to do in Lafayette for adults, so if you can, leave the kids at home for this outing.
+They also offer an impressive menu with tasty bar food, including pretzels, flatbreads, sandwiches, salads, and a charcuterie board.
+We’re confident that People’s Brewing Company will serve you well.

 See Related: Tourist-Friendly Native Indian Reservations to Visit

 5. Tropicanoe Cove

 If you’re heading to Lafayette in the summer months, Tropicanoe Cove is a great spot to visit for the day.
 With a lazy river, slides, a kiddie pool, lawn chairs, and a large deck to enjoy all day, Tropicanoe Cove is a great way to some sunshine and warm weather with the family.

 With lifeguards on duty, you won’t have to worry about the safety of your kids, and you can fully relax and enjoy time with your family and friends.
 Get snacks at the concession stand, float on the lazy river, and get your younger kids involved in the toddler lily pad area.